 Thus far the Austrian commander had managed his forces badly, giving confusing directions and failing to coordinate the movements of his various units.
 On the 15th, however, he received a rare stroke of luck when an isolated Austrian force misinterpreted orders and stumbled into Dego to find the French victors of the previous day unguarded and asleep.
 (Following the occupation of the town, the French commander on the scene had returned to more comfortable quarters, leaving his exhausted men on their own.)
 The ensuing attack sent the French fleeing southward, and Dego passed back into Allied hands.
 With some 14,000 Austrian troops on hand, the accidental victory might easily have been exploited, but the Austrian commanders simply couldn’t believe reports of their good fortune and failed to send reinforcements.

 Meanwhile, infuriated at the lapse of discipline within his own command, Napoleon organized a fresh advance and retook the town.
 Consolidating his position around Dego, he prepared to attack the Sardinians, who had withdrawn from Ceva in favor of a strong defensive line along the west banks of the Tanaro and Corsaglia rivers.
-With the rivers running high and the French soldiery running out of food, Napoleon’s initial advance failed, but subsequent maneuvers caused the Sardinian commander, Colli, to abandon his position lest his line of communications be cut.
-This forced the Austrians to withdraw in turn, and in the course of this displacement, Napoleon troops moved quickly to exploit the enemy’s vulnerability, enveloping both Colli’s flanks and eventually scattering his entire force.
-Shortly thereafter, the Sardinians requested an armistice, to which Napoleon responded by demanding the surrender of two key strongholds.
+With the rivers running high and the French soldiery running out of food, Napoleon’s initial advance failed, but subsequent maneuvers caused the Sardinian commander to abandon his position lest his line of communication be cut.
+This forced the Austrians in turn to withdraw, and in the course of this displacement, Napoleon moved quickly to exploit the enemy’s vulnerability, enveloping both Sardinian flanks and eventually scattering the entire force.
+Shortly thereafter, the Sardinian commander requested an armistice, to which Napoleon responded by demanding the surrender of two key strongholds.
 Next, continuing to press his advantage, he drove his forces northward to prevent the remnants of the Sardinian army from rejoining the Austrians.
 On the 24th, his terms met, an armistice was signed.

 Thus, in little more than three weeks the Army of Italy had disposed of half its opposition and established a solid base in Piedmont from which to stage further operations.
-Scarcely pausing for breath, Napoleon now turned his attention back to the Austrians, who had withdrawn eastward, crossing to the north side of the Po and destroying the bridges in their front.
-Feinting toward Valenza, he moved his main force downstream along the south side of the river and, after capturing several large boats, forced a crossing at Piacenza on 7 May.
-The next day the Austrian left flank was driven back to the vicinity of Pizzighettone and, realizing that his line was no longer tenable, Beaulieu began withdrawing eastward.
+Scarcely pausing for breath, Napoleon now turned his attention back to the Austrians, who had withdrawn eastward, crossing to the north side of the Po River and destroying the bridges in their front.
+Feinting toward Valenza, he ordered his main force downstream along the south side of the river and, after capturing several large boats, forced a crossing at Piacenza on 7 May.
+The next day the Austrian left flank was driven back to the vicinity of Pizzighettone and Beaulieu began withdrawing further eastward.
 Late the following day, one of Beaulieu’s advance units ran into a French outpost near Codogno and suddenly flashes of musket fire lit up the darkness.
 Riding forward to investigate, the French divisional commander, General Laharpe, was accidentally killed by his own men, and as the enemy continued to press forward the leaderless French troops fled in panic.
-For the Austrians, an opportunity now offered to drive the French into the Po, but again, as at Dego, the commander on the scene failed to seize the moment, contenting himself with having put a scare into the foe.
+For the Austrians, an opportunity now offered to drive the French into the Po, but again, as at Dego, the commander on the scene failed to seize the moment, contenting himself with having put a scare into the French.

-It therefore came as a shock to learn, during his hard-won respite in the capital of Lombardy, that the Directory had decided to divide his army.
-General Kellermann was to be given joint command of the Army of Italy with orders to take over the pursuit of the Austrians, while he, Napoleon, undertook a lesser campaign against Tuscany and the Papal States.
+It therefore came as a shock to learn, during his hard-won respite in the capital of Lombardy, that back in Paris the Directory had decided to divide his army.
+General Kellermann was to be given joint command of the Army of Italy with orders to take over the pursuit of the Austrians, while Napoleon was to undertake a lesser campaign against Tuscany and the Papal States.
 Summoning all his tact and rhetorical skill, Napoleon responded with a series of forceful arguments against the plan.
 “General Kellermann has more experience and would do better than I,” he wrote, “but the two of us together would do very badly.”
 In fact, the idea of working with Kellermann–who, at sixty-one, would have clear seniority–was anathema to Napoleon, and he hinted broadly at the possibility of his resignation under such circumstances.
 Surely his recent successes warranted better treatment than an effective demotion.
-Yet it was precisely because of his success and the influence it engendered that the government had proposed the change.
+Yet it was precisely due to his success and the influence it conveyed that the government had proposed the change.
 Having already established a reputation for dangerously independent thinking, the popular young general posed a potential threat to the leadership in Paris, and the energy and aplomb with which he had handled diplomatic matters left the Directors feeling decidedly uneasy.
 But with the rest of France’s armies bogged down, they could ill afford to lose the one man who had brought them victories, and so they relented, leaving Napoleon in sole command with the proviso that, in addition to defeating the Austrians, he move to subdue the Papal States.

 Much relieved by the outcome, Napoleon showed few signs of having been chastened by the incident.
 Just the same, the affair could not help but remind him of the tenuousness of his reputation in the volatile politics of the capital.
 One could not be too careful in such a world, especially an outlander whose native country was now under British control.
-Thus, it was during this period that he dropped the Italianate “u” from his last name, adopting the French spelling–Bonaparte.
+Thus, it was during this period that he dropped the letter “u” from his last name, abandoning the Italian Buonaparte for the French Bonaparte.
 Under the circumstances, it couldn’t hurt to appear as French as possible, especially in the event he were ever to assume a role of political leadership.